-Neil is our most recent recruit to the Quay having joined us in April following a number of years as Residential Manager at the Rock and Rapid Adventure Centre in South Molton where he looked after pretty much every activity they offered and managed the indoor climbing facility.
+Neil is on of our senior instructors at the Quay - responsible for sessions, coaching and helping with the route setting.
+He joined us from Rock and Rapid Adventure Centre in South Molton where he was Residential Manager and looked after pretty much every activity they offered and managed the indoor climbing facility.
 A keen surfer, sky diver and, of course, climber Neil brings with him a wealth of outdoor experience and has rapidly become a key member of our route setting team.

 Coach and Route Setter

 Mikey is well known in the South West climbing scene as one of the region's leading climbers and boulderers.
 A passionate climber from an early age Mikey has many years of indoor wall experience having instructed and set routes at the Mill Adventure Centre South Molton and, most recently, at the Barn Climbing Centre in Tavistock.
 As an experienced youth and adult coach Mikey is taking on the role of coaching at the Quay and, working within the wider team of route setters, is responsible for ensuring that routes are regularly set and re-set.